Mount industrial fire: Building was under demolition

-An industrial fire in Mount Maunganui is now under control.
+An industrial fire in Mount Maunganui was in a cement tower under demoltion at the now unoperational Firth plant.

-Smoke has stopped pouring from the building and flames were no longer visible from the ground but firefighters were continuing to pour water into the building at Firth on Macrae Ave.

-Thick black smoke and flames were earlier seen coming from the building.
+Thick black smoke and flames were seen coming from the building on Macrae Ave just before midday today.

-A Fire and Emergency spokesman said the building was a cement tower that was under demolition.
+A Fire and Emergency spokesman said they received a call alerting them to the fire around 11.45am which was well-alight when they arrived.

 No injuries were reported and the cause of the fire was under investigation.